Back to top

 It’s comforting to know that significant memory loss is not a normal part of getting older, and there are several things you can do to stop that from happening.

-Lost keys, a missed appointment, a word on the tip of your tongue, walking into a room and not remembering why.
+Misplaced keys, a missed appointment, a word on the tip of your tongue, walking into a room and not remembering why.
 Sound familiar?

 1. Learn something new